MicrosoftDocs/azure-reference-other/stream-analytics-query-language/complex-data-types-stream-analytics.md

 ---
-title: "Complex Data Types (Azure Stream Analytics) | Microsoft Docs"
+title: Work with Complex Data Types in JSON an AVRO (Azure Stream Analytics)
 description: "Describes how to operate on complex data types like arrays, JSON, CSV formatted data."
 applies_to:
   - "Azure"